Optimize · v1.0 NEW VERTICAL

 Hive Receipt Rail

 Powered by NVIDIA cuOpt.
-GPU-accelerated decision optimization — vehicle routing, MIP, LP — exposed through NVIDIA Cloud Functions.
+GPU-accelerated decision optimization, covering vehicle routing, MIP, and LP, exposed through NVIDIA Cloud Functions.
 Hive co-signs every solution with the solver inputs, the binary version, and the H100 instance ID.
 Learn about cuOpt →

 Why signed routes matter